sammccauley117/mixtape-maker-prototype/README.md

+## Vol. I
+This is the first iteration of the playlist sorter—a barebones prototype for the real-deal.
+This version is incredibly ugly, but it's just a proof of concept.
+The next iteration will be a cleaner, more design-focused version built using React.js.

 ## How It Works
 Using the Spotify API, each song in a playlist is analyzed and broken up into a bunch of different `features`.
 The `features` we're going to look at are: